 12 of 18

 On September 8 and 9, 2018, the Saints Constantine and Helen Greek Orthodox Church of Cardiff-By-The-Sea will host the 40th Annual Cardiff Greek Festival.
 You can enjoy delicious Greek food and pastries, folk dance performances by award-winning artists, tours of the church, cooking and wine demonstrations, and kids games for just $3 each day.Continue to 13 of 18 below.

 13 of 18

-On September 14 to 16, 2018, the Saint Basil Greek Orthodox Church of San Juan Capistrano will host the annual SJC Greek Festival.
+On September 29th and 30th, 2018, the Saint Basil Greek Orthodox Church will host the annual SJC Greek Festival at the San Juan Capistrano Community Center (25925 Camino Del Avion, San Juan Capistrano, California).
 At this annual event, you can learn about the Greek Orthodox faith while enjoying wine and beer from the taverna, sample a tasty gyro while listening to live Greek music, or shop at a Greek bazaar while your children play in the special kid's area.

 14 of 18